Political correctness, diversity and quotas: not what you thought they were

 • Xerox Technical Minority Scholarship

 So, as we can see, race opens doors to employment opportunities, college admission and exclusive scholarships.
-But the Non-White atheist lesbian's sexual orientation also works in her favor.
+But the Non-White atheist lesbian's sexual orientation also works in her favor, and seems to be what is not only tolerated but promoted.
 Take a look at the following scholarships and financial aid programs which are only made available to gays, lesbians and bisexuals (source):

 American Atheists Gay/Lesbian College Scholarship